MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Azure services that don't require access from the public internet have private endpoints enabled and public endpoints disabled.
 The Azure data services Cosmos DB, SQL DB, Azure Cache for Redis, Cognitive Search and Storage all have public endpoints disabled.
 Each private endpoint is deployed into its own subnet.
 Azure service firewalls are used to only allow traffic from other authorized Azure services.

-> For network and subnet topology details, see the [Azure quickstart template][quickstart] for this architecture.
+> For network and subnet topology details, see the [Azure sample template][azuresample] for this architecture.

 ### Alternatives